Procurement Act

 In this article

-This guide covers how Dynamic Markets operate, how they differ from frameworks and the previous DPS, and the practical steps for joining and competing within them.
+This guide covers how Dynamic Markets work, how they differ from frameworks and the previous DPS, and the practical steps for joining and competing within them.

 How Dynamic Markets work under the Procurement Act 2023